yusacetin/stackexchange_focused/README.md

 * Select [project root]/build/firefox/zipped/stackexchange_focused_firefox.zip

 ### Known Issues
-There is a small delay after the webpage is opened before the effect is applied in Firefox.
+There is a small delay after the webpage is loaded before the effect is applied in Firefox.

 ### License
 GNU General Public License version 3 or later.
 See LICENSE.txt for more information.